 The most fertile soils in Tanzania are the reddish-brown soils derived from the volcanic rocks, although elsewhere mbuga and other alluvial soils have good potential.
 The interior plateaux are covered with red and yellow tropical loams of moderate fertility.
 The natural vegetation of the country has been considerably modified by human occupation.
 In the south and west-central areas there are large tracts of woodland covering about 30% of the country, while on the uplands are small but important areas of tropical rainforest (0.5% of the country).
 Clearly marked altitudinal variations in vegetation occur around the upland areas and some distinctive mountain flora is found.
 Tanzania is well known for its game reserves.

 Tanzania is one of the least urbanized countries of Africa, with less than 10% of the population residing in towns; the principal towns are Dar es Salaam, Mwanza, Tanga, Arusha, and Moshi.
 There are more than 120 ethnic groups in Tanzania of which the largest are the Sukuma and the Nyamwezi.
 None, however, exceeds 10% of the total population.
 Dar es Salaam is the main port, the dominant industrial centre, and the focus of government and commercial activity, although the administrative function of the capital city are in the process of being transferred to Dodoma.
+Arusha and Moshi are the most visited towns in Tanzania by tourists because they are the starting points of safaris and Kilimanjaro climbing respectively.

 Plant and animal life

-Forests grow in the highland areas where there is high rainfall and no marked dry season.
+Forests grow in highland areas where there is high rainfall and no marked dry season.
 The western and southern plateaus are primarily miombo woodland, consisting of an open cover of trees, notably Brachystegia, Isoberlinia, Acacia, and Combretum.
 In areas of less rainfall (16-32 inches), bushland and thicket are found.
 In floodplain areas, wooded grassland with a canopy cover of less than 50 percent has been created by poor drainage and by the practice of burning for agriculture and animal grazing.

 Similarly, grassland appears where there is a lack of good drainage.
 For example, the famous Serengeti Plain owes its grasslands to a calcrete, or calcium-rich hardpan, deposited close to the surface by evaporated rainwater.
 Swamps are found in areas of perennial flooding.
 Desert and semidesert conditions range from an Alpine type at high altitudes to saline deserts in poorly drained areas and arid deserts in areas of extremely low rainfall.